6.1.2 Entropy#

 Concavity: For \(p \in [0,1]\),

-Mixing states increases entropy: ignorance about which mixture we’re in adds to internal entropy.
+Mixing states increases entropy — ignorance about which mixture we’re in adds to the internal entropy of each component.

 Connection to Information Theory#